Last Updated on July 29, 2021 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT

-His general look, which, he could not help, of course, made the situation even more surreal for my 16-year-old self.
+His general look, which, he could not help, of course, made the situation even more surreal to my 16-year-old self.
 I wondered if he had ever had sex at all.
-I wondered if he could even see what he was looking with his lazy eye and all.
+I wondered if he could even see what he was looking at with his lazy eye and all.

 I couldn’t relate to him, and he certainly gave no indication that he could relate to me.

 I felt like a leper.
 I was a modern-day Hester Prynne.

 My doctor’s stark reaction and subsequent inaction (his inept knowledge of STIs/STDs: the resources, support groups, help lines, statistics, etc.) are still disconcerting.
 Not only was I diagnosed with a life-long viral infection by a practitioner who was missing half an ear, had a lazy eye, glasses, was balding, and named Dr. Bone, I was given nowhere to go and no information about my infection.

 To this day, I’m also not certain which type of herpes simplex I have (HSV1 or HSV2) – update: now, I know I have HSV2.
 I was not given a blood test (I’m not even sure they did those blood tests 14 years ago when this happened), and my case was not reported to the CDC (diagnosis by family doctors and those only diagnosed by sight are often not reported or part of the statistics on the CDC’s website).